 RV Repairs Guide: 6 Parts You’ll Probably Have to Replace

-Actively using your RV and its amenities on your many adventures means that eventually, parts are going to need replacement.
+Actively using your RV and its amenities on your many adventures means that eventually, parts are going to need to be replaced or serviced.
 It’s a normal part of owning an RV, and even with proper maintenance, things wear out over time.
 In order to help you be prepared for the inevitable breakages, part failures, and inconvenient malfunctions, here are some of the most commonly replaced RV parts, as well as some tips for how to make them last as long as possible.

 1. Shower Seals and Door Sweeps